devapriyasatheesh23-max/byte_blaze/readme.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [ JavaScript, html]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [none]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [firebase,browser native libraries ]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [ VS Code, Git]

 **For Hardware:**
 - Main components: [List main components]